 If you consistently work on heavier materials, you’ll want to look into a 240V welder.
 The Lincoln 210MP is a versatile multi-voltage MIG welder, sharing the premium wire feed drive of the Lincoln 140C.
 And it weighs only 40 pounds!

 Need a more mobile welder?
-The Everlast iMIG140e uses a similar wire drive to the 140HD but is half the weight to carry to remote job sites.
+This Everlast 140 MIG welder with similar capabilities to the 140HD is half the weight to carry to remote job sites.